ReynardChristiansen/Bricks_Game/README.md

 - Losing a life occurs when the ball falls below the paddle.

-- The game will lose if the life equal to zero
+- The game will lose if the life equal to zero.
 ## How to Play

 Access the Game: Visit the following URL to play the Snake Game: